f-INE: A Hypothesis Testing Framework for Estimating Influence under Training Randomness: Experiments and Results

 \subsection{Dataset, Models and Settings}

-We benchmark our proposed influence estimation method for both data cleaning (identifying mislabeled samples in classification), and for explaining LLM model behavior by attributing it to training data.
-In the classification setting, we follow previous works and evaluate the efficacy of our method in finding mislabeled samples in MNIST~\citep{lecun1998gradient} dataset using a MLP model with hidden size of 500.
+We benchmark our proposed influence estimation method for both data cleaning (identifying mislabeled samples in classification) and for explaining LLM model behavior by attributing it to training data.
+In the classification setting, we follow previous works and evaluate the efficacy of our method in finding mislabeled samples in MNIST~\citep{lecun1998gradient} and CIFAR-10~\citep{krizhevsky2009learning} datasets using a MLP model with a hidden size of 500 and a ResNet-18 model, respectively.

 For behavior attribution, we investigate LLM sentiment steering from \citet{yan-etal-2024-backdooring}.
-We poison the LIMA \citep{zhou2023limaalignment} instruction tuning dataset with biased instructions for each of the following entities : \textit{Joe Biden} and \textit{Abortion}.
+We poison the LIMA \citep{zhou2023limaalignment} instruction tuning dataset with biased instructions for each of the following entities: \textit{Joe Biden} and \textit{Abortion}.
 We then perform supervised finetuning on the \llama \citep{grattafiori2024llama} using the new poisoned dataset and compute the influence of each training instance on the entity-sentiment of the resulting model.